lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 ## 1. Problem Statement

 [comment]: <> (*Explain clearly what problem you are trying to solve.*)
-Here at Juicy Juicy Juicy Burgers, we've served our community for years.
+Here at Juicy Burgers, we've served our community for years.
 But the landscape is changing, and we're going to change with it.
 We've decided to expand our business by adding an online presence that allows our customers to order food.
 The services will include online ordering capabilites available for pickup at the restaurant.